 After hours, either all interior lighting should be turned off, or window and door blinds should be used to prevent interior light from shining outside.
 All outdoor lighting should be turned off within 30 minutes of the office being closed.
 Exterior lighting should be limited to the main door area and steps (if any).
 Light activated timing circuits should turn the lighting on after sunset and off after a period of time specified by Park manager and subject to the building use.
-Manual reset switches may be used to extend this period.
+Manual reset switches or motion detectors may be used to extend this period by a pre-programmed duration.